 My writing has expanded over the years.
 Often as a result of opportunities that arose because of my personal blogging.

 Below are links starting with my first blog and ending with more recent freelance writing work.
-For a quick look at some recent work, check out Craving Boston.
+For a quick look at my most recent work, besides my blog, check out Craving Boston.